Agustín Maravall: Research

-Maravall’s research centered on time series analysis, time series modelling and applications of time series analysis to economic series.
-His main contribution (with Victor Gómez as an important collaborator) was the development of a model-based procedure to jointly solve several statistical time series problems that affect analysis and interpretation of economic time series.
-The standard (default) procedure first performs automatic identification and forecasting of regression-ARIMA models (including adjusting for outliers and calendar effects) in the presence of potentially missing observations.
-Then, the model is decomposed into models for unobserved components (such as seasonal, trend, transitory, and cyclical components) and filters are derived from these models to estimate and forecast the unobserved components.
-The model-based structure produces the joint distribution of the estimators, from which parametric tests and inferences (such as the standard errors of all estimators and forecasts) are derived.
+Maravall's research focused on time series analysis, time series modeling, and time series applications to economic data.
+His key contribution, in collaboration with Victor Gómez was the creation of a model-based approach for jointly solving many statistical time series difficulties that affect the analysis and interpretation of economic time series.
+In the presence of potentially missing observations the typical (default) technique first performs automatic identification and forecasting of regression-ARIMA models (including adjustment for outliers and calendar effects).
+The model is then split into models for unobserved components (such as seasonal, trend, transient, and cyclical components), from which filters are generated to estimate and forecast the unobserved components.
+The model-based structure generates the estimators' joint distribution, from which parametric tests and inferences (such as the standard errors of all estimators and forecasts) can be obtained.

-Two relevant features of the procedure are, that all estimators for a given series are derived from the same (well-defined) model and will thus be internally consistent.
+Two relevant features of the procedure are first, that all estimators for a given series are derived from the same (well-defined) model and will thus be internally consistent.
 Second, the automated procedure can be efficiently and reliably applied to very large sets of time series.

 His research has been published in academic journals (with some reprinted in books), the Springer-Verlag monograph series Lecture Notes in Statistics and Lecture Notes in Economics and Mathematical Systems, the Bank of Spain monograph series, and in multiple book chapters.